 - Admitted to Alabama State Bar in August of 1949

 - Entered Federal Bureau of Investigation on October 10, 1949

 - Entered private practice on January 1, 1952

 - Formed the law firm of Tweedy, Jackson & Beech on March 1, 1970, the predecessor to Jackson, Fikes & Brakefield

-A veteran of the practice of law in Jasper for 38 years, Eddie Jackson has practiced with us every single day of his career.
+A veteran of the practice of law in Jasper since 1976, Eddie Jackson has practiced with us every single day of his career.